The Most Common Types Of Crane Accidents

 • Amputations — In some cases, crane equipment may crush or trap body parts.
 Some injuries may require surgical amputation.

-• Cuts And Abrasions — Sharp metal edges or falling objects can cause deep cuts.
+• Cuts and Abrasions — Sharp metal edges or falling objects can cause deep cuts.
 If not treated, these injuries can lead to infections or nerve damage.

 Commonly Asked Questions About Crane Accidents